 Q: How can I find general information for my players age level?

-A: Visit the travel program page for more information.
+A: Visit the travel program page or the girls program page for more information.

 Q: What is the cost if my player makes the team?